StackVista/stackstate-docs/setup/agent/openshift.md

    stackstate-cluster-agent stackstate/cluster-agent
 ```

+### Support knowledge base

+Troubleshooting steps for any known issues can be found in the [StackState support knowledge base](https://support.stackstate.com/hc/en-us/search?category=360002777619&filter_by=knowledge_base&query=agent).

 ## Uninstall

 To uninstall the StackState Cluster Agent and the StackState Agent from your OpenShift cluster, run a Helm uninstall: